Is OpenWhispr free?

 How does meeting transcription work?

-Connect your Google Calendar, and OpenWhispr detects meetings automatically (Zoom, Teams, FaceTime).
-Audio is transcribed in real time via the OpenAI Realtime API with speaker labels.
+OpenWhispr detects meetings automatically (Zoom, Teams, FaceTime, and browser-based calls).
+Audio is transcribed in real time with speaker labels, and Google Calendar can optionally fill in meeting titles and attendees.
 See meeting transcription for details.